Dogs are Unavoidable but You Can Coexist Peacefully!

 For people with cynophobia (fear of dogs), encountering a dog unexpectedly can trigger anxiety or panic attacks.
 Learning relaxation techniques can help regulate fear and prevent overwhelming distress.
 Here are a few techniques to use in the moment:

-• Deep Breathing: Breathe in for a slow count of four, hold for the same four count, then exhale for four, and repeat.
+• Deep Breathing: Tell your body that you are safe by breathing slowly.
+When we are afraid, we breathe heavier and faster to get into a fight or flight state.
+So slowing down helps us to calm down.
+Breathe in for a slow count of four, hold for the same four count, then exhale for four, and repeat.
 This slows the heart rate and reduces panic symptoms.
 It’s a very common breathing technique, even used by the US Navy Seals!

 • Smile and stand up straight and confident; Fake it until you make it.
-Its scientifically proven that if you fake happy and confident body posture that you will start genuinely feeling it.
+It’s scientifically proven that if you fake happy and confident body posture, you will start genuinely feeling it.

 • Progressive Muscle Relaxation (PMR): Purposefully tense and release different muscle groups to relieve tension.
 This also forces the mind to refocus on what you’re doing with your muscles, rather than worry about the animal in front of you.